South Korea court strikes down ban on anti-North Korea propaganda leaflets | Law-Order

 Groups run by North Korean defectors and other campaigners had sent anti-Pyongyang leaflets, alongside food and USB sticks containing South Korean news and dramas, into the North, usually by balloons or in bottles on border rivers.
 The leaflets were often printed on small plastic bags, which are known to be coveted by North Koreans, with messages harshly critical of the North Korean leadership and news and information about the democratic South.

 North Korea reacted angrily to the practice and denounced it as an obstacle to better relations between the two Koreas.
-Some residents of border towns also criticized the action as stoking tension and putting their safety at risk. ($1 = 1,349.2000 won)
+Some residents of border towns also criticized the action as stoking tension and putting their safety at risk. ($1 = 1,352.3400 won) ($1 = 1,350.8300 won)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)